Former veterans watchdog launches bid for NDP leadership

 “I am worried at the distinct lack of leadership that is manifest in the senior echelons of government,” he told reporters to explain why he wants to lead the NDP.
 “I could no longer stand idly by.”

-The feisty former officer studied engineering at the Royal Military College in Kingston, Ont. and holds a Masters degree in strategic studies from the United States Army College.
+The feisty former officer studied engineering at the Royal Military College in Kingston and holds a masters degree in strategic studies from the United States Army War College.
 He served with the military in both Bosnia and Afghanistan.

 But he is best known for being a thorn in the side of the former Conservative government as he fought for better treatment of Canada’s veterans.

-He joins four New Democrat MPs – Charlie Angus, Niki Ashton, Guy Caron and Peter Julian – and Montreal consultant Ibrahim Bruno El-Khoury in the leadership race, which will be decided in October.Report Typo/Error
+He joins four New Democrat MPs – Charlie Angus, Niki Ashton, Guy Caron and Peter Julian – and Montreal consultant Ibrahim Bruno El-Khoury in the leadership race.
+The winner will be chosen in October.Report Typo/Error

 Follow @glorgalon Twitter: